William Fox (New Zealand politician): Later life

 He continued to undertake considerable physical exercise and, guided by Harry Peters, climbed Mount Taranaki in 1892, aged 80.
 He died in Auckland on 23 June 1893 aged 81.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.

 The town of Foxton, founded in 1885, was named after Sir William.

 Westoe house

 Fox bought 5000 acre of the controversially acquired Rangitīkei block, near Greatford, about 1849.
 In 1868 an attempt to subdivide a township of Marsden failed because of a liquor ban.
 The current Westoe was designed by Charles Tringham and built for Fox in 1874 in Italianate style.
 It was sold in 1885 and was listed as a Category 1 Historic Place on 29 November 1985.
 The gardens include a cedar of Lebanon planted by Fox.

+Personality

+Fox has been described as determined and intelligent, but also as bitter and "too fond" of personal attacks.
+Different aspects of his personality are emphasised by different accounts.